G-HMMPP2HEWX

 • Who claimed the Louisiana territory in 1682 for France.
 Now 15 states.

-• Who started the Colony here in 1718 and why he chose this location?
+• Who started the Colony here in 1718 and why they chose this location?

 • When was the French Quarter built and why was its location chosen?

-• How the Colony grew in the 18th century, and why such wealth.
+• How did the Colony grow in the 18th century, and why do we have such wealth?

 • Learn How and why the New Orleans population grew at a very rapid rate.

 • What caused the diversity here over the years?
-Germans, Italians, Irish, Croatians, Slovakians, and many other nationalities move here.
+French, Spanish, Germans, Italians, Irish, Croatians, Slovakians, and many other nationalities move here.

 Recent Posts